 Adrian McDonald, EMEA president of Dell Technologies, said that the coronavirus pandemic has led to permanent changes in business.
 “Business models that were successful before Covid-19 became fundamentally more successful after Covid,” he said.
 “However, companies that had challenging business models prior to Covid have experienced greater challenges.”

-Undoubtedly, IT departments are going to be asked to do more to help organisations make the best use of whatever technology can offer, to drive forward business recovery and growth opportunities.
+Undoubtedly, IT departments are must do more to help organisations make the best use of whatever technology can offer.
+Especially if you plan to drive forward business recovery and growth opportunities.

 What Companies Are Using SAP?